GeneralLatest News

 Procedure for Changing Name in Educational Certificate

-If you would want to change your name in the Educational Certificate, then you should follow the below given procedure for complying with the same:
+If you want to change your name in the Educational Certificate, then you should follow the procedure for comply with the same:

 Step 1: Affidavit